-Perhaps I need not mention that tremendous progress has been made in artificial neural network research over the last decade.
-Despite this empirical fact, we are still working out the mathematical principles that underpin how neural nets learn.
+Despite the tremendous progress made in deep learning research over the last decade, we are still working out the mathematical principles underlying precisely how neural nets learn.
 Given their relationship to the brain—and their burgeoning presence in modern technology—it is an exciting time to work on the foundational properties of neural networks.

-In a recent paper written by myself, Arash Vahdat, Yisong Yue and Ming-Yu Liu, we propose a mathematical formula for the distance between two neural networks.
+In a recent paper written by myself, Arash Vahdat, Yisong Yue and Ming-Yu Liu, we propose a mathematical formula that measures the distance between two neural networks.
 In particular, we focus on two deep networks with the same architecture but different synaptic weights.
 Whilst this concept might seem esoteric, here are a few concrete reasons you might care about it:

-In our paper, we focused on the implications for stable learning, and that is what we shall cover in this post.
-We leave the implications for generalisation as a fascinating avenue for further research.
+In our paper, we focused on the implications of our distance for stable learning, and that is what we shall cover in this post.
+We leave the other implications as interesting avenues for further research.

-Before we get down to the mathematical nitty-gritty, we shall first build a more hands-on understanding of deep learning.
+Before we get down to the mathematical nitty-gritty, we shall first provide a hands-on demonstration of our main idea.

 For the purposes of this demonstration, we have restricted to networks with two inputs and one output.
-This lets us visualise the response of any neuron as a 2-dimensional heatmap, where the coordinates correspond to the network input, and the color corresponds to the neuron’s response.
+This lets us visualise the response of any neuron as a 2-dimensional heatmap, where the coordinates correspond to the network input, and the color corresponds to that neuron’s response.
 Now, please build your network!

-We want to train your network to classify a dataset of inputs as ±1.
-The batch size controls how many training examples we will show to your network per training step.
+We want to train your network to classify a dataset of inputs as orange or blue.
+The batch size controls how many training examples we will show to your network each training step.
 Please choose your dataset and batch size!

 Hopefully your network found a good decision boundary.
 The spiral dataset is a little tricky, so you may need to adjust the learning settings or network architecture a couple of times.